An Algebraic Introduction to Persistence: Representation Theory of Finite and Infinite Posets

 To the best of our knowledge, there is no currently known trichotomy for categories of representations of infinite posets.
 In order to prove such a result, the notions of finite, tame, and wild type need to be adjusted, since, for example, the poset $\Rbb$ ought to be of ``finite representation type'': even though it admits infinitely non-isomorphic indecomposable representations, the Structure Theorem implies that the classification of its \pfd{} representations is straightforward.
 A possible extension of the notion of finite representation type is given in \cite{bauer-scoccola}, where a (potentially infinite) poset is said to be of \emph{pointwise finite representation type} if there exists a uniform bound on the pointwise dimension of all its \pfd{} indecomposable representations.

 The classification of (potentially infinite) posets of pointwise finite representation type is an open question.
-Partial results in this direction are known, specifically in connection to \emph{continuous quivers of type $A$} \cite{igusa-rock-todorov} and \emph{thread quivers} \cite{paquette2024categories}.
-The representation theory of continuous quivers of type $A$ relates to relative interlevel set persistence, although this relationship is still being studied.
+Partial results in this direction are known, specifically in connection to \emph{continuous quivers of type $A$} \cite{igusa-rock-todorov} and \emph{thread quivers} \cite{berg-roosmalen,paquette2024categories}.
+The representation theory of continuous quivers of type $A$ relates to relative interlevel set persistence (\cref{section:levelset-persistence}), although this relationship is still being studied.
 The \pfd{} representations of~$S^1$, a continuous extension of cyclic quivers, are classified in \cite{hanson-rock}; it is an open question whether there exists an algebraic/bottleneck stability result for these representations.
+For related work on the representation type of locally bounded categories, see \cite{bongartz-gabriel,dung-garcia}.

 \paragraph{Tameness assumptions on representations} When working with finite posets (or quivers) it is standard to consider only finite dimensional representations.
 When the poset is infinite, the natural generalization of this tameness assumption is that of being \pfd{}.
-As stated in \cref{section:main-challenges}, \pfd{} representations always decompose uniquely into indecomposables \cite{botnan-crawley}.
+As stated in \cref{section:main-challenges}, \pfd{} representations always decompose uniquely into indecomposables \cite{CrawleyBoevey1994,botnan-crawley}.
 However, \pfd{} is often not the right tameness assumption, and here we elaborate on this.

 Many of the invariants in \cref{section:invariants} and in the literature have only been worked out for finite (or otherwise discrete) posets, and several of these (e.g.,~Betti tables) do not admit a satisfactory generalization to \pfd{} representations of posets such as $\Rbb^n$.